mddazure/azure-route-server-lab/README.md

 Deploy the Bicep template:

-`az deployment sub create --location westeurope --template-file main.bicep`
+`az deployment sub create --location westeurope --template-file templates/main.bicep`

 Verify that all components in the diagram above have been deployed to the resourcegroup `ars-lab` and are healthy.